Firebase CRUD operations with JavaScript and jQuery

 return firebase.database().ref().update(updates);

-Here we have created an associative array with all the updates that we wanna perform.
-So for two paths, same data is going to be saved.
+Here we have created an associative array with all the updates we want to perform.
+So for two paths, the same data is going to be saved.

 Update Data